 Even if it isn’t Tulip Time, the Vermeer Mill is well worth a visit.
 History and architecture buffs will especially enjoy this tour that gives a unique look at Pella’s history.
 At the beginning of the tour, visitors wind through the base of the windmill to learn how the mill works.
 On the second floor, visitors explore a miniature Dutch village to learn about daily life in the Netherlands.

-We had a great time exploring the inside of the mill, and were surprised to learn we would be allowed to step out onto its balcony.
-Even though it was mildly terrifying, we stood next to the spinning blades of the windmill and snapped a few photos.
+We had a great time exploring the inside of the mill, and were surprised to learn we were allowed to step out onto its balcony.
+Even though it was a little unsettling to be so close to the spinning blades, it was a cool opportunity with a great view of downtown Pella.

 Vermeer Mill, 507 Franklin Street in Pella, Iowa